eodaGmbH/py-shiny-echarts/README.md

 # Must always be imported, otherwise App is not found
 from shiny.express import ui
-from shinyecharts import Chart, ChartRenderer, InitOptions
+from shinyecharts import Chart, ChartRenderer

-init_options = InitOptions(width=600, height=400)

 data = DataFrame(
     [[0, 1, 2, 3], [1, 4, 5, 6], [2, -2, 4, 9]],